-WARNING: Turn off heater, unplug electrical cord and let cool before servicing.
+▲ WARNING: Turn off heater, unplug electrical cord and let cool before servicing.

-CAUTION: You must keep control areas, burner, and circulating air passageways of heater clean.
+▲ CAUTION: You must keep control areas, burner, and circulating Fia.
+30 air passageways of heater clean.
 Inspect these areas of heater before each use.
 Have heater inspected yearly by a qualified service person.
-Heater may need more frequent cleaning due to excessive lint from carpeting, bedding material, pet hair, etc. Panel
+Heater may need more frequent cleaning due to excessive lint from carpeting, bedding material, pet hair, etc.

-WARNING: Failure to keep the primary air opening(s) of the burner(s) clean may result in sooting and properly damage.
+MARNING: Failure to keep the primary air opening(s) of the burner(s) clean may result in sooting and property damage.

-CLEANING ODS/PILOT AND BURNER
+A CLEANING ODS/PILOT AND BURNER